typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/README.md

 Provides NPM scripts for testing with [Mocha](https://mochajs.org/) / [Chai](http://chaijs.com/), generating code coverage with [Istanbul](https://gotwarlost.github.io/istanbul/) and uploading results to [Codecov](https://codecov.io/) when running continuous integration on [Travis CI](https://travis-ci.org/) for all TyphonJS NPM modules and beyond.

-This NPM module uses entries defined in the `test` entry located in `npm-scripts.json` in the root path of a project.
+This NPM module uses entries defined in the `test` entry located in `.npmscriptrc` in the root path of a project.
 This module works for both ES5 and ES6+ testing, but please note the usage instructions below for ES6 testing.

 For a comprehensive ES6 build / testing / publishing NPM module please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) as it combines this module for testing  along with transpiling ES6 sources with Babel via
 [typhonjs-npm-scripts-build-babel](https://www.npmjs.com/package/typhonjs-npm-scripts-build-babel) and pre-publish script detection via [typhonjs-npm-scripts-publish](https://www.npmjs.com/package/typhonjs-npm-scripts-publish).
 For a full listing of all TyphonJS NPM script modules available please see [typhonjs-node-npm](https://github.com/typhonjs-node-npm) organization on GitHub.